MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 ## Facilities

-We are open and operating on the second floor of Sho Studios located at 628 Monmouth Rd., Windsor.
+We are open and operating on the first floor of Sho Studios located at 628 Monmouth Rd., Windsor.
 We cater to the following interests:
 - Metalworking
 -	Woodworking
 -	Fibre arts